D12-Dev/open-world-dev/README.md

 ## **Introduction**

 This is the developer-only version of the Open World mod and allows all of our developers to work from one space.
 Create branches as you like; however, try not to merge them unless necessary, as sometimes merging them can be problematic depending on the amount of unresolved conflicts.
-For any questions regarding the repo, either message D12 or Primate, as they should be able to guide you or fix any problems you are having.

 ## **How to commit changes**